pharo-vcs/tonel/README.md

 1. comment

-a comment declaration as this:
+   comment declaration is this:

     "
     comment string
     "

-is optional (but it should be there, in good design ;)
+   it's optional (but normally there, in a good design ;)

 2. type

    Class|Trait|Extension

 3. typeDefinition

-a STON file with class/trait/extension metadata
+   STON file with class/trait/extension metadata

 4. methodMetadata

-a STON file with method metadata is optional (but also, recommended)
+   STON file with method metadata it's optional (but also, recommended)

 5. method

-method declaration as this:
+   method declaration is this:

     Class[ class] >> selector

 6. methodBody

-the method body (we do not parse contents, that's classbuilder task)
+   the method body (we do not parse contents, that's a classbuilder task)

+### Migrating

+If you are migrating from the previous filetree (one file per method) format, the [included script](./MigrateFromFileTree.md) might help.